Let’s collaborate! Shoot video of yourself reading a portion of the poem “Twas the Night before Christmas”

 Q: How do I send my video to Matt?

 A: Any method except embedded in a Facebook message or post.
-Acceptable examples: Upload it to YouTube with the privacy set to “unlisted” and give Matt the link, Dropbox, WeTransfer, Google Drive, or email it if it’s not too large.
+Acceptable examples: Dropbox, WeTransfer, Google Drive, or the least desirable option: upload it to YouTube with the privacy set to “unlisted” and give Matt the link.

 Q: What format/specs should I use for the recording?

 A: It doesn’t really matter but if it’s easy to do, shoot in 1080p.
 Any frame-rate will be fine.

 Q: When shooting my video, can I get creative?
 Ex: Wear sunglasses, put on a Santa hat, add graphics/special effects, etc.?